babylonchain/btc-staker/docs/stakerd/stakerd-config.md

 RPCPass = pass
 ```

-If you selected `bitcoind` as the node type, then you can configure the bitcoind node
+If you selected `bitcoind` as the node type, then you can configure it using the
-using the following parameters.
+following parameters.

 ```bash
 [bitcoind]